paulc/hcloud-freebsd/README.md

 # before running.
 Alternatively you might want to install the ca_root_nss
 # package before doing this (though this will need you to bootstrap pkg)
 #
-# fetch -o config.sh --no-verify-hostname --no-verify-peer https://git.io/Jv0sU
+# fetch -o config.sh --no-verify-peer https://git.io/Jv0sU
 # sh ./config.sh
 #
 # _OR_